aws-samples/aws-hpc-recipes/recipes/pcs/cluster_dns/README.md

 ### reconcile

-The scheduled Lambda pass that lists the zone and deletes single-value `A` records whose address no running instance tagged for this cluster holds.
+The scheduled Lambda pass that lists the zone and deletes `A` records one label under the zone whose addresses no running instance tagged for this cluster holds.
 It is the cleanup path for terminated nodes, and the zone-emptying step on stack delete.
 It only deletes.

 ### UPSERT